Milestone-Proposal:Development of the Field Programmable Gate Array

 • Fundamental questions in device architecture for the logic block and its interconnect network were resolved in a way that were efficient in implementation, and delivered good specification numbers.

 • FPGAs were not simply a semiconductor device.
 FPGA offerings included EDA software and intellectual property (IP) to enable users to use the device.
 The FPGA, with its EDA and IP, comprised a computation solution that was analogous to a computer made up of a microprocessor, compiler and libraries.
-This combination enabled deployment of FPGAs in high-performance communications and computation, leading to their inclusion in data centers for performing database operations and AI/ML.
+This combination enabled deployment of FPGAs in high-performance communications and computation, leading to their inclusion in early high-througput internet routers, mobile telephony DSP, and data centers for performing database operations and AI/ML.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.